semirke/micro/runtime/help/options.md

 	default value: `unknown`.
 This will be automatically overridden depending on the file you open.

+* `hltaberrors`: highlight tabs when spaces are expected, and spaces when tabs are expected.
+More precisely: if `tabstospaces` option is on, highlight all tab characters; if `tabstospaces` is off, highlight space characters in the initial indent part of the line.

+	default value: `false`

 * `ignorecase`: perform case-insensitive searches.

 	default value: `true`